Back to Ideas

 Culture Change Begins at the Local Level

-Keeping children at home where they belong is a radical culture shift that begins at the local level.
+Keeping children at home where they belong is a radical cultural shift that begins at the local level.
 According to Stacey, it starts with cultivating a shared vision and creating what it looks like with members of your community,

 “There’s a way to come about it in a strength-based approach.
-A way of saying ‘I’m seeing this, are you seeing this, can we solve it together?”
+A way of saying, ‘I’m seeing this, are you seeing this, can we solve it together?”

 Starting at the local level is most appropriate due to the shared experiences and values, David explained.